triggermesh/docs/docs/cloud/sources/googlecloudbilling.md

 #### Prerequisite(s)

 - Billing Account ID: The identifier for the Cloud Billing account owning the budget.
 For example, 01D4EE-079462-DFD6EC.
 - Budget ID: The identifier for the Cloud Billing budget.
-You can locate the budget's ID in your budget under Manage notifications.
+You can locate the budget's ID in your budget under "Manage notifications".
              The ID is displayed after you select Connect a Pub/Sub topic to this budget.
 For example, de72f49d-779b-4945-a127-4d6ce8def0bb.

 Open the Bridge creationg screen and add a source of type Google Cloud Billing.